10 Pocket Door Alternatives to Get Away From the Slide

 10 Pocket Door Alternatives

-There are a lot of reasons why you should or shouldn’t opt for pocket doors.
+There are a lot of reasons why you should or shouldn’t opt for pocket doors (like having to adjust pocket doors).
 Let’s have a look at at other space-saving pocket door alternatives and then look at the pros and cons of pocket doors.

 Sliding doors are quite similar to pocket doors, with the difference that they don’t slide into walls.
 Instead, they are installed with a frame that may contain multiple grooves such that the doors slide behind each other.